 Turbotec designs Hydrogen Gas Turbines

 Belgian startup Turbotec develops hydrogen gas turbines for CHP.
-The startup’s hydrogen-fuelled gas turbine, TURBOTEC HyTG-550, is designed as marine propulsion and generator unit.
+The startup’s hydrogen-fuelled gas turbine, TURBOTEC HyTG-550, is designed as a marine propulsion and generator unit.
 The engine offers 550kW of electric power and a CHP unit that provides up to 950kW of thermal power.
-The turbine is modular and can fit in a 20 feet high cube shipping container.
-It is also suitable for parallelization to obtain the desired power output in a larger hybrid-electric system.
-Additionally, the startup offers HyTG-100, a hydrogen-fuelled gas turbine generator suitable for light hybrid-electric aviation and power generation in CHP or offshore units.
+The turbine is modular and can fit in a 20-foot-high cube shipping container.

 Protium Green Solutions develops Hydrogen-Based Industrial Heating Solutions

 UK-based startup Protium Green Solutions, a green hydrogen energy services company, implements CHP solutions for hydrogen-based industrial heating.
 Project HyLADDIE is the startup’s pilot project implementing zero-emission industrial heating.
 The project will enact the installation and operation of dynamic combustion chambers (DCC) which use hydrogen as fuel.
-The startup also provides hydrogen-ready burners, CHP systems, and boiler products to deliver zero-emission heat solutions using green hydrogen as a source.
-Besides CHP, the startup works on zero-emission aviation – specifically, Project Heart – the startup’s hydrogen-based aviation endeavor.

 10. Hydrogen Propulsion